VaaniAgarwal/visual-product-matcher/README.md

 When a user uploads an image or provides an image URL, the system extracts its feature vector and computes similarity scores with the stored catalog features.
 The top-matching items are displayed with similarity percentages and filtering options.

 The web interface, built with Flask and responsive HTML templates, provides an intuitive experience for browsing, searching, and visual matching.
-Product details are stored in a PostgreSQL database, and the system is designed for scalable deployment using Render or similar platforms.
+Product details are stored in a PostgreSQL database.

+⚠️ Note: Due to model size, online deployment on free hosting platforms is not currently feasible.

 ---